-Wheaton College’s commitment to addressing issues of sexual assault and fostering a campus environment free from discrimination includes coordinated response to reports of misconduct; extensive training for staff and student leaders; education and awareness programs for the campus community; continual review and updates of policy and procedures; and the biennial symposium on Violence Against Women, established in 1983.
-The most recent campus-wide push involves a three-year, $300,000 grant the college was awarded in 2012 from the U.S. Department of Justice to develop programming that addresses sexual violence.
+Wheaton College’s commitment to addressing issues of sexual assault and fostering a campus environment free from discrimination includes coordinated response to reports of misconduct; extensive training for faculty, staff and student leaders; education and awareness programs for the campus community; continual review and updates of policy and procedures; and the biennial symposium on Violence Against Women, established in 1983.
+Recently, the college was awarded another three-year, $300,000 grant from the U.S. Department of Justice to develop programming that addresses sexual violence.
+This is Wheaton’s third time receiving the grant which was initially awarded in 2012.

-- Established a new, full-time director of Title IX compliance position in spring 2016 to oversee all aspects of the college’s compliance with federal law concerning gender-based discrimination, including sexual assault.
+- Established a new, full-time Title IX Coordinator position in spring 2016 to oversee all aspects of the college’s compliance with federal law concerning sex-based discrimination, including sexual assault.

 - Created and developed the Coordinated Community Response Team (CCRT) in 2013 to provide a survivor-centered, comprehensive, multidisciplinary approach to sexual and interpersonal violence through first response, ongoing support, prevention and education, and communication and collaboration.
 The CCRT connects leadership from across divisions of the college and members of the Norton community to better coordinate and support these efforts.